 I am a UKCP accredited psychotherapist and hold a Masters degree in Psychotherapy from the University of Middlesex and Karuna Institute.

-I am currently offering psychotherapy online, and in person, in Camden and Belgravia.
+I am currently offering psychotherapy online, and in person, in Camden, Belgravia and Islington.
 I offer weekly sessions on a regular basis.

 I feel very grateful to be part of peoples life journey and healing process.